Brunot, Missouri: History

 It was given the name Brunot by 1860 and it officially had a post office which was designated in 1858.
 The post office during the American Civil War was often the only one that operated in Wayne County.
 The post office officially closed in 1957, when any stores that had existed in the town had also closed.

 Religion

-The town maintained two different churches, including a Christian and Methodist church, both of which are long abandoned.
+The town maintained two different churches, including a Christian and a Methodist church, both of which are long abandoned.
 The Christian church was founded in the 1880s and continued services until the 1950s.
 The longest serving pastor, Reverend Isaac Brooks, preached there as a circuit riding pastor from 1909 to 1934.